WebAssembly/spec/md-proto/WebAssembly.md

    value.

 A few special constructs are used for special purposes:
- - `iPTR` is for use with a linear memory access, and signifies the integer type associated with addresses within the accessed linear-memory space.
+ - `iPTR` is for use with a linear-memory access, and signifies the integer type associated with addresses within the accessed linear-memory space.
  - `TABLE` indicates a branch table, which is a sequence of immediate integer values for use in the [table branch](#table-branch) instruction.